danielvivor/visit-bavaria-redo/README.md

 - Contact
   - Provides ways to reach out for feedback, collaboration, or inquiries.
 This feature will encourage community engagement and open opportunities for partnerships.

+### Testing
+Extensive testing has been conducted to ensure that the site works reliably and provides users with a straightforward way to achieve their goals.
+Each feature was checked for functionality, usability, and accessibility.

+#### Feature Testing
+ - Navigation Bar
+  - All links correctly direct users to the intended sections.
+The bar remains visible and usable across different screen sizes.

+ - Homepage Hero Image
+  - The background image scales responsively and maintains readability of overlay content.

+ - Landmarks Section
+  - Checked that images, videos, and text descriptions load consistently, align properly in the grid layout, and remain visually balanced.

+- Signup Form
+  - Tested input fields for first name, last name, and email.
+Required fields prevent empty submissions, ensuring valid data entry.

+ - Signup Button
+  - Verified hover effects and click functionality.
+The button is visually distinct and responsive, encouraging user interaction.

+ - Footer Links
+  - Confirmed that links to Facebook, YouTube, Instagram, and Twitter open correctly in new tabs and are accessible.